 To do that, go to Settings > General > Usage and the turn “Battery Percentage” off.
 Wait a few seconds before turning it on again.

-A restart of your iOS device is also a great way to remove any software glitches and conflicting settings that could be causing the issue.
-To restart your iPhone, press and hold the power button until the “Slide to Power off” slider appears.
-Drag it to turn off the device and wait a few seconds before pressing the power button to turn on the device again.
+The restart of your iPhone is also a great way to remove any software glitches and conflicting settings that could be causing the issue.
+To restart your iPhone,

 A new version of iOS will come with the necessary security update that can eliminate some stubborn glitches and repair issues such as battery percentage stuck.
 To update your iPhone to the latest version of iOS, follow these simple steps: